f5devcentral/f5-agility-labs-nginx/docs/class5/module3/lab2/lab2.rst

 Install NGINX App Protect on the Arcadia App in Kubernetes
 ==========================================================
+.. image:: images/kubnic.PNG

 Now we will be deploying our App Protect policy on the Ingress Controller and exposing our service via NodePort from the ingress controller.
 Normally there would be a load balancer in front of our cluster.
 To save time, the ingress contorller has already been deployed.
+Let's look at how we deployed our Nginx Plux Ingress Controller via Helm.
+Navigating to our **Gitlab** instance under the **ks3_infra** repository, you find all the infrastructure objects deployed.

+.. images:: images/gitlab_login.png

+.. images:: images/gitlab_project.png

+Once inside the project, click on **charts**

+.. images:: images/k3s_infra.png

+Here you will find the two main files we'll discuss:
+- **Charts.yaml**
+- **values.yaml**

+.. images:: images/k3s_infra_ls.png

+.. images:: images/nic_Chart.png

+In the **values.yaml** file we define what options we want our ingress controller to have (app-protect, app-dos, snippets etc.), and what registry to pull our image.
-.. image:: images/kubnic.PNG
+.. images:: images/nic_values.png

 1. On the jump host, use the **Applications** menu bar to launch **Visual Studio Code**.